Six easy steps to help kid writers (even those who struggle) develop interesting ideas, well-written sentences, and write stories confidently in K-2.

 Get kids excited about writing with engaging prompts!

 Writing Mats support emerging writers with a picture-word list, fun topic, and conventions checklist.
-Try a FREE sample today!You can also grab a FREE set of 50+ writing prompts that would go perfectly in your writing area to add some fun topics and choices!
+Try a FREE sample today!You can also grab a FREE set of 50+ writing prompts that would be perfect for your writing area, adding some fun topics and choices!

-Check out the all-in-one writing center resource that has all that you need to create an effective and meaningful writing area in your classroom.
+Check out the all-in-one writing center resource, which has everything you need to create an effective and meaningful writing area in your classroom.

-We all want to help kid writers strengthen their skills to have better success in the classroom.
+We all want to help kid writers strengthen their skills to succeed in the classroom.
 Writing doesn’t have to be boring.
-Hopefully, these ideas and tips will inspire you to beef up your writing instruction and help kids produce “wall-worthy” writings!
+Hopefully, these ideas and tips will inspire you to improve your writing instruction and help kids produce “wall-worthy” writing!

 Setting up a Classroom Writing Center